safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 operating systems and with operating system configuration management tools like Cfengine, Puppet, Chef and orchestration tools like  Salt and Ansible, commonly referred to as "infrastructure as code", or IAC.
-This approach allowed for IAC to managed using the same kind of version control systems seen cloud native application development, thus, improving flexibility, stability and automation level also on the infrastructure side of things.
+This approach allowed for IAC to be managed using the same kind of version control systems seen in cloud native application development, thus, improving flexibility, stability and automation level also on the infrastructure side of things.